ncatlab/nlab-content/pages/2/6/0/7/7062/content.md

 for all $i, j:\mathbb{I}$ and $q:i =_\mathbb{I} j$.

-This allows us to posit a version of [[path induction]] using functions from the interval type, which states that:
+This allows us to posit versions of [[path induction]] using functions from the interval type, which states that:

 \begin{theorem}
 Given a type $A$, a type family $C(z)$ indexed by $z:\mathbb{I} \to A$, and a family of elements $t:\prod_{x:A} C(\lambda i:\mathbb{I}.x)$, one could construct a dependent function $f(t):\prod_{z:\mathbb{I} \to A} C(z)$ such that $f(t, \lambda i:\mathbb{I}.x) \equiv t:C(\lambda i:\mathbb{I}.x)$.